mrfelpa/pyforce/README.md

 # License

 - PYFORCE is licensed under the MIT license.
 See the LICENSE file for details.
-- Feel free to modify it too
+- Feel free to modify it too.

+# Disclaimer

+- The author of the script is not responsible for the use of the script for illegal purposes.

+- Use it responsibly and only for legitimate purposes, such as authorized penetration testing.